insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 |PagePartID|Web ProductCategory Page|

 e) We have added our Extension page `Web Product Child Details` (33064471) as a part type with name `ProductChild`.
 Click on Property button and the Product Child window appears.
-   Page Web Product Child Details SubPageLink field is `ItemNo` and base page SubPageLink field is `No.`
+   Web Product Child Details lists SubPageLink field as `ItemNo` and base page SubPageLink field as `No.`

 ![manualchange-itemcard5](/staticfiles/connectors/media/application-connector/navextension/manualchange-itemcard5.png)